Dates: 29 Sep, 06, 13, 20 Oct & 03, 10 Nov 2016

 What to expect

-You can expect a warm welcome, skilled and friendly tutors, plus the chance to meet like-minded people keen to share ideas and experiences.
 There may be two courses going on and we encourage everyone to mingle and be nosey about what the others are up to!

-We encourage you to arrive at 9.00am to allow time to meet other participants over a cup of tea or coffee and biscuits before beginning your workshop at 9.30am..
-We always have a mid-session break for refreshments and a chance to talk over progress with others.
-All refreshments are included before and during the session each week although lunch is not.
+Arrive in time to meet other participants over a cup of tea or coffee and biscuits before beginning your session at the appointed time.
+There will be a mid-session break for refreshments and a chance to talk over progress with others.
+Due to the requirement for change-overs between morning/afternoon/evening sessions for weekly courses, the finish time given is fairly crucial – the session should not overrun.

 What you’ll need to bring with you